Silver fulminate: Novelty explosive

-Silver fulminate, often in combination with potassium chlorate, is used in trick noise-makers known as "throw-downs", "crackers", "snappers", "whippersnappers", "pop-its", or "bang snaps", a popular type of novelty firework.
+Silver fulminate, often in combination with potassium chlorate, is used in trick noise-makers known as "throw-downs", "crackers", "snappers", "whippersnappers", "pop-its", "bang snaps" or "fun snaps", a popular type of novelty firework.
 They contain approximately 200 milligrams of fine gravel coated with a minute quantity (approximately 80 micrograms) of silver fulminate.
 When thrown against a hard surface, the impact is sufficient to detonate the tiny quantity of explosive, creating a small salute from the supersonic detonation.
 Snaps are designed to be incapable of producing damage (even when detonated against skin) due to the buffering effect provided by the much greater mass of the gravel medium.
 It is also the chemical found in Christmas crackers having first been used for that purpose by Tom Smith in 1860.
 The chemical is painted on one of two narrow strips of card, with abrasive on the second.
 When the cracker is pulled, the abrasive detonates the silver fulminate.

 A fulminate mixture with 10–20% potassium chlorate is cheaper and more brisant than the fulminate alone.